 That so many mussels were present so close to the Twin Cities was good news in itself, McFarlane noted.
 Just 40 years ago, they were nearly eradicated.
-One report from that are described generaling the lawyer need and report from that era described searching the lower pool and finding no mussels, living or dead, he said, and concluding: "It is possible for some mussels to remain in the pool; nevertheless prospects for a mussel renaissance is negligible at this time."
+One report from that era described searching the lower pool and finding no mussels, living or dead, he said, and concluding: "It is possible for some mussels to remain in the pool; nevertheless prospects for a mussel renaissance is negligible at this time."